PIRANY1/DataSpammer/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Changelog
-### v1.0
-Added Main Files (untested)

-Bugs:
-Installer not moving .txt Files into the Folder - Need to be done manually Autostart Setup doesnt work
-Installer doesnt recognise that the Script is already installed

-### v1.0.1
-Added ASCII Art and improved readme + license

-Bugs
-Autostart Setup doesnt work
-Installer still not moving .txt Files into the Folder - Need to be done manually

-### v1.1
-Bugfixes + Reworked UI + Updater first Introduced

-Bugs
-Installer still not moving files into folder - Need to be done manually Updater not working

-### v1.2
-Desktop Icon Introduced, added Autostart

-Bugs:
-Updater is now working but cant install any Updates Update skip doesnt work
-Script cant start
-Autostart doesnt work because script doesnt have Admin rights Scoop Temp File doesnt get deleted

-### v1.3
-New Installer Options

-Bugs:
-Scoop Temp File doesnt get deleted
-Skip Update doesnt work
-Script cant start properly
-Autostart doesnt work
-Script cant start accurately

-### v1.4
-Updater done

-Bugs:
-Updater thinks its in v1.3
-Skip Update doesnt work
-Scoop Temp File doesnt get deleted
-Script cant start accurately
-Autostart doesnt work

-### v1.5
-Updater done has one error, Desktop Icons done.

-Bugs:
-Update skip doesnt work
-Autostart doesnt work
-JQ+Scoop Update doesnt work
-Script cant start accurately

-### v1.5.1
-Improved Installer, Script is now checking if you have the libs installed and if yes it skips the install

-Bugs:
-Update skip doesnt work
-Check for Update doesnt work
-Script cant start accurately

-### v1.5.2
-Migrated startupcheck.bat and start.bat

-Bugs:
-Script cant start accuratly
-Check for Update doesnt work

-### v1.5.3
-You can now skip the Update
-Script can now start normally

-Bugs:
-Installer is trying to copy startupcheck.bat
-Check for Update doesnt work

-### v1.6
-Added Desktop Spam, Check for Update got added

-### v1.7
-Error Codes added
-You can now use the Script without the Update Libs
-Bugs:

-Update doesnt work

-### v2
-Settings are all in one File
-Bugs:

-Update doesnt work

-### v2.1
-You can now install the Script on other Drives
-Install in Normal Program Directory Got Added
-Folder Name is now the right one
-Bugs:

-Install in Programmm Directory triggers AV
-Update doesnt work

-### v2.2
-Install in Program Directory added, may trigger AntiVirus
-Bugs:

-Installer Crashes Early But can finish the installation Update doesnt work

-### v2.3
-Migrated start.bat and Dataspammer.bat and fixed a Few Bugs
-Bugs:

-Update doesnt work

-### v2.3.1
-Fixed Updater

-### v2.4
-Fixed OnStart Update Checker

-### v2.4.1
-No known Bugs

-### v2.5
-Fixed and Improved everything.
-Script is almost perfect.

-### v2.6
-Added the Option to add the Script to PATH

-### v2.7
-Add to Path Option adds the Script as An OS-Wide Enviromental Variable?.
-Working on Fix